 Is it possible to go Zero Waste with kids?
 Certainly!
 It’s important to define “Zero Waste” the right way, though, because I’d argue that no one on this planet is truly Zero Waste.
 Rather, I see Zero Waste as a movement and a lifestyle, and one that can absolutely be adopted by families and kids.

 I aim to raise my son in a “low-waste” way.
 This will continue to shift to fit our needs as a family and change through the different stages of childhood.
-Currently we’re in the toddler years, but I know that we’ll have to do things a bit differently once he starts school.

 - Bring a soapy cloth in a wet-dry bag for cleaning messy hands.